-Located in Fulton County and at the opposite end of former Atlanta & West Point Railroad, hence the origin of the city’s name, this town is southwest of Atlanta.
-Known for its prime location, with Hartsfield-Jackson Atlanta International Airport and downtown Atlanta just a short drive away, this city has an atmosphere that many cities envy.
+Located in Fulton County and at the opposite end of the former Atlanta & West Point Railroad, hence the origin of the city’s name, this town is southwest of Atlanta.
+Known for its prime location, with Hartsfield-Jackson Atlanta International Airport and downtown Atlanta just a short drive away, East Point has an atmosphere that many cities envy.

-Families residing in East Point have a variety of schools to select from including Tri-Cities High, Cameron Academy, Pathway Christian, Woodland Middle, Paul D. West Middle, Hamilton E. Holmes Elementary and Mount Olive Elementary.
+Families residing in East Point have a variety of schools to select from including Tri-Cities High, Cameron Academy, Pathway Christian, Woodland Middle, Paul D. West Middle, Hamilton E. Holmes Elementary and Asa Hilliard Elementary.

 Besides an assortment of homes and schools to choose from, East Point is the perfect city to explore!